 Logs Current Time The current time on the Wireless ADSL Router is displayed.
 Log Data Current log data is displayed in this panel.

 Buttons There are three (3) buttons • Refresh - Update the log data. • Clear Log - Clear the log, and restart it.
 This makes new messages easier to read. • Send Log - E-mail the log immediately.
 This is only functional if the E-mail screen has been configured.

-Include in Log Include (Checkboxes) Use these checkboxes to determine which events are included in the log.
-Checking all options will increase the size of the log, so it is good practice to disable any events which are not really required.
-Attempted access to blocked sites - If checked, attempted Internet accesses which were blocked are logged. • Connections to the Web-based interface of this Router - If checked, this will log connections TO this Router, rather than through this Router to the Internet. • Router operation - If checked, other Router operations (not covered by the selections above) will be logged.
-Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged.
+Logs Include (Checkboxes) Use these checkboxes to determine which events are included in the log.
+Checking all options will increase the size of the log, so it is good practice to disable any events which are not really re- quired. • Attempted access to blocked sites - If checked, attempted Internet accesses which were blocked are logged. • Connections to the Web-based interface of this Router - If checked, this will log connections TO this Router, rather than through this Router to the Internet. • Router operation - If checked, other Router operations (not covered by the selections above) will be logged. • Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged. • Outgoing Connections - If selected, Outgoing Internet connections are logged. • Access Control - If enabled, the log will include attempted outgoing connections which have been blocked by the "Access Control" feature.
 Syslog Disable Data is not sent to a Syslog Server.
 Broadcast on LAN The Syslog data is broadcast, rather than sent to a specific Syslog server.
 Use this if your Syslog Server does not have a fixed IP address.
-Send to this Syslog Server If your Syslog server has a fixed IP address, select this option, and enter the IP address of your Syslog server.
+Sent to this Syslog Server If your Syslog server has a fixed IP address, select this option, and enter the IP address of your Syslog server.